Lo Hsing Han: Rise and fall

-Lo Hsing Han was born poor in Kokang district.
+Lo Hsing Han was born poor in the British Raj administration era at Kokang.
 He reportedly started his opium-trafficking career as chief of a local militia called Ka Kwe Ye (KKY) set up with the encouragement of General Ne Win to fight the Communists.
 By the early 1970s, he was an important figure in the Asian drug trade, particularly in the trafficking of "China white" heroin.
 In August 1973, he was arrested in Thailand and handed over to Myanmar.
 He was sentenced to death for treason on the grounds of his brief association with the insurgent Shan State Army (SSA).
 He was released in the 1980 during a General Amnesty.

 Comeback

 When the Kokang and Wa insurgent troops mutinied and toppled the Communist leadership in 1989, military intelligence chief Khin Nyunt found in Lo a useful intermediary in quickly arranging cease-fire agreements and, in return, Lo was given lucrative business opportunities and unofficial permission to run drugs with impunity along with the mutineers.
 He wasted no time in rebuilding the drug empire he lost 15 years ago to Khun Sa, a rival KKY chief of Loi Maw.
 No fewer than 17 new heroin refineries were located within a year in Kokang State and adjacent areas.